rajeevram/recreate-twitter/README.md

 **Backend Elements**:
 - Learning the ins-and-outs of the OAuth Flow.
 What is authentication versus authorization?
 When should each be used?
 - Learning the ins-an-outs of the Twitter API.
 Their rate-limiting is super frustrating!
 But their documentation is quite fabulous and intuitive once you get into it.
 - Configuring the AppDelegate to respond in the correct sequence.
-The NotificationCenter (NSObject) class in Swift is what allows me to utilize the observer design pattern for optimal signin/signout functionality.
+The NotificationCenter class in Swift is what allows me to utilize the observer design pattern for optimal signin/signout functionality.

 **Frontend Elements**:
 - Learning how to mediate between modal seuges and show segues; modal segues remove the navigation stack, so implementing them requires extra care.
-- Many graphic elements can only be adjusted programatically, which sometimes causes a rendering delay when loading this view.
+- Many graphic elements can only be adjusted programatically, which sometimes causes a rendering delay when loading the view.
 Plus, sometimes the storyboard and code conflict and it's not clear which gets precedence
 - Frustrated with asynchronous newtork requests.
-They are obviously important to keep the UI.UX running smoothly, but information gets updated in a haphhazard way.
+They are obviously important to keep the UI/UX running smoothly, but information gets updated in a haphhazard way.

 ## Credits